FIWARE/tutorials.Step-by-Step/docs/crud-operations.md

 listening on Port `1026` and MongoDB is listening on the default port `271071`.
 Both containers are also exposing the same ports externally - this is purely for the tutorial access - so that cUrl or Postman can access them without being part of the same network.
-The command line initialization should be self explanatory.
+The command-line initialization should be self explanatory.

 # Start Up

-All services can be initialised from the command line by running the bash script provided within the repository.
+All services can be initialised from the command-line by running the bash script provided within the repository.
 Please clone the repository and create the necessary images by running the commands as shown: